luandalmazo/calculator/README.md

 What is a factorial?
 ```
-Is a multiplication from a number down to 1
+Is a multiplication from a number down to 1!

 ```
 What is a prime number?
 ```
-A number that is divided only by one and itself.
+A number that is divided only by one and itself!

 ```
 What is a pair number and an odd number?